Main Menu

 Accessible SymbolDining Lodge

-Built in 1937 by the Civilian Conservation Corps (CCC) and on the National Register of Historic Places, the lodge has ample dining in a rustic atmosphere.
+Built in 1937 by the Civilian Conservation Corps and on the National Register of Historic Places, the lodge has ample dining in a rustic atmosphere.
 A meeting room is also available and may be reserved.
 Recent updates have provided three accessible parking spaces with a continuous concrete pathway to the front entrance and an accessible restroom.

 Park Office